 Don’t underestimate the importance of a good relationship with customs officials, transportation folks and customs brokers.
 And never assume you know more than they do!
 You are responsible for compliance with all U.S. import and export laws, so get along with everyone and listen to what they have to say.
 Even if you hire a firm to carry out import-export procedures on your behalf, the buck still stops with you.

 If you are conducting business in a foreign market, you must be familiar with and comply with the Foreign Corrupt Practices Act (FCPA).
-Learn about Foreign Corrupt Practices Act and discover how to avoid or handle bribery disputes.
+You should learn about the Foreign Corrupt Practices Act and discover how to avoid or handle bribery disputes.

-6. Unfamiliarity of Incoterms and how they affect a sale.
+6. The Unfamiliarity of Incoterms and How They Affect a Sale

 Incoterms are considered essential to use in contracts for the sale of goods internationally.
 For example, here I discuss preparing a proforma invoice using one of the common terms, CNF, which means cost and freight—you are responsible for paying the freight costs and collecting from your customer later.
 You must understand the costs and responsibilities that come with using a specific Incoterm.
 If you don’t, it can lead to underpayment to you, for instance, on an export sale or overpayment to your supplier on an import.

 It can also lead to customs problems, including documentation that might be prepared incorrectly.
-You can reduce the risk on the sale of goods internationally by negotiating effective trade terms.
+You can reduce the risk of the sale of goods internationally by negotiating effective trade terms.

 On all your international transactions, keep good records for as long as you keep IRS records—from how you declare a good (Harmonized code, for instance) to termination of a transaction whether by email or some other means, to the financing of a deal.